Toronto Mayor Rob Ford bobblehead becomes instant collector's item

 Ford, who insists he will not step down, was on hand to sign the figurines.

-The 6-inch-high (15 cm) dolls cost C$20 ($19) with proceeds going to the United Way charity.
+The 6-inch-high dolls cost C$20 ($19) with proceeds going to the United Way charity.
 By late afternoon, at least six were available on eBay, with two of them bid at $300.

 Ford told reporters after the dolls had sold out that the United Way campaign will continue on Wednesday with a T-shirt sale and that he planned to order more bobbleheads.